Muzaffarabad: 2005 earthquake

 The city was near the epicenter of the 2005 Kashmir earthquake, which had a magnitude of 7.6 Mw.
-The earthquake destroyed about 50% of the buildings in the city (including most government buildings) and is estimated to have killed up to 80,000 people in the Pakistani-controlled areas.
+The earthquake destroyed about 50 percent of the buildings in the city (including most government buildings) and is estimated to have killed up to 80,000 people in the Pakistani-controlled areas.
 As of 8 October 2005, the Pakistani government's official death toll was 87,350, while other estimates have put the death toll at over 100,000.

 Administrative subdivisions

 The district of Muzaffarabad is administratively divided into 2 tehsils, which are subdivided into 25 union councils.